Cutting costs and material

 The core objectives include ensuring robust process control and advancing innovative approaches for learning and manufacturing.
 Working extensively with metallic AM systems, this team strives to enhance efficiency and reliability for a variety of applications.

-Achieving same material properties with less material
+Achieving same properties with less material

 The aim was to design and fabricate a lightweight yet structurally robust tripod for aerospace that significantly reduces material usage while maintaining the necessary mechanical properties.
 The optimization process involved utilizing topology optimization algorithms that allowed for the creation of a complex geometry, removing excess material in non-critical areas without compromising the component’s strength.